 My second research interest is breast cancer among women.
 I am specifically studying how survival has improved over time, and how survival depends on patient and tumour factors.
 One of my projects relates to identifying predictors for long-term survival, given that breast cancer patients have an increased relapse risk many years after diagnosis.
 I am also interested in clinical subtypes of breast cancer (as defined by ER, PR and HER2 status) and survival.

-Since 2017, I am affiliated part-time (20%) with the Cancer Registry in Norway on a project on breast cancer survival.
+Since 2017, I am affiliated (20%) with the Cancer Registry in Norway on a project on breast cancer survival.
 I am also using Swedish Breast Cancer Quality Registry data to address these questions.

 Methods for register-based epidemiology

 As a statistician and epidemiologist, I am particularly interested in finding the best way to utilize register data to estimate disease risks in the population, for example by clever study designs and statistical methods for register-based research.

 In my research I utilize the large Swedish population-based health registers available for research.
 These unique data sources can be used to answer many questions in way that is impossible in many other countries.
 In some of my research projects, I develop new methodology and study designs to be able to answer our questions.

 The quality of research is highly dependent on the quality of the underlying data.
 I have worked effortlessly for many years to improve the procedures for research documentation and data management within research projects at KI.
 This includes everything from standardized variable lists and codes, commented and structure statistical programming, version control to documentation of research projects and ethical approvals.